 If you need a little bit of help for short while – if you’re recovering from an illness for example, or when your normal carer is on away on holidays – the Commonwealth Home Support Program provides a government subsidy so you can access a variety of services to keep things ticking over.
 The list of services you can access isn’t exhaustive, but includes the things you’re most likely to need a helping hand with – transport, preparing meals, nurse visits and allied health services.

-To get your hands on the subsidy, you’ll need to organise an assessment by the Regional Assessment Service (RAS); they’ll help you work out which services you need and how much they cost.
+To get your hands on the subsidy, you’ll need to organise an assessment through My Aged Care; they’ll help you work out which services you need and how much they cost.
 Fees are set by the government, and the subsidy means that the amount you pay is determined by your income – you’ll only pay what you can afford to.

 Long-term subsidised support

-The next step up, if you need ongoing care to stay at home, is to apply for a Home Care Package, which will get you access to a wider range of services and more government help to pay for them.
-You’ll also have a case manager to advise you on the services you choose, and organise and administer payment for them.
+The next step up, if you need ongoing care to stay at home, is to apply for the Support at Home program (previously called a Home Care Package), which will get you access to a wider range of services and more government help to pay for them.
+You will work with your provider to decide the care and services you will receive and choose from a list of services approved during your assessment.
+This is set out in your care plan and individualised budget.
+Your provider will also give you a monthly statement to keep track of your budget.

 Private services

 If you have the funds, there are plenty of private services out there to help you stay living at home.
-The benefits are that you don’t need an assessment, and you can access these services straight away, rather than wait for the heavy wheels of bureaucracy to turn (the wait time for a Home Care Package to come through can be over 12 months).
+The benefits are that you don’t need an assessment, and you can access these services straight away, rather than wait for the heavy wheels of bureaucracy to turn (the wait time for the Support at Home program to come through can be over 12 months).

 But, of course, you’ll pay.
 As a ball-park guide, private carers cost from around $50 to $80 an hour for things like cooking, cleaning and personal care.
 For nursing, you’ll pay anywhere from around $60 to $160 an hour for home care, depending on whether the nurse is an enrolled or registered nurse.
 Both carers and nurses charge at the top end of this scale for working weekends.